KeneAli/Predicting-Customer-Review-Scores-Using-Machine-Learning/README.md

 ✔ Hyperparameter tuning was conducted using cross-validation to optimize model performance.
 ✔ Stacking models (GBT + RandomForest + Logistic Regression) was also tested but not implemented in this solution.

-Key Insights & Business Recommendations
+Key Insights & Business Recommendations:
 📍 Delivery delays were the most significant predictor of negative reviews.
 📍 High shipping costs and large order sizes negatively impacted satisfaction.
 📍 Orders paid via vouchers showed distinct patterns compared to other payment methods.

-Next Steps
+Next Steps:
 🚀 Implement real-time prediction for proactive customer support.
 🚀 Optimize delivery processes to reduce delays and improve satisfaction.
 🚀 Test additional ensemble learning techniques to increase AUC.

-How to Run the Project
 Requirements:
 Databricks / Apache Spark
 Python 3.8+